AP EXPLAINS: What is the Senate's 'nuclear option'?

-President Donald Trump said Wednesday that Senate Majority Leader Mitch McConnell should "go nuclear" if necessary to approve his Supreme Court nominee, Judge Neil Gorsuch.
+President Donald Trump said Senate Majority Leader Mitch McConnell should "go nuclear" if necessary to approve his Supreme Court nominee, Judge Neil Gorsuch.

 What does that mean?